 Dr. Bacchus is passionate about changing the lives of individuals with disabilities, providing support to caregivers, and sharing her advanced knowledge in ABA with anyone seeking to make a positive difference in their lives and the lives of others.

 Dr. Jessica L. Moore

-Dr. Moore attended the University of South Florida for a B.A. in Psychology and for her master's degree, graduating with a M.A. in Applied Behavior Analysis in 2015, and then a PhD in Applied Behavior Analysis from USF.
+Dr. Jessica Moore attended the University of South Florida for a B.A. in Psychology and for her Master's degree, graduating with a M.A. in Applied Behavior Analysis in 2015, and then a PhD in Applied Behavior Analysis from USF.
 She has experience working with children with developmental disability in homes and schools, and has coordinated with other BCBA-Ds while at Full Spectrum ABA on improving school services.

-Dr. Jessica’s goal is to add M.D. to her title, allowing her to add other medical treatments and expertise to her tool-belt.
+Dr. Moore’s goal is to add M.D. to her title, allowing her to add other medical treatments and expertise to her tool-belt.
 Her recent dissertation is titled “An Evaluation of the Individualized Behavior Rating Scale Tool (IBRST) in Inclusive Classroom Settings”.
 Her research interests include assessment of severe problem behaviors, and problem behavior relapse.
-She currently makes up a skilled group 6 BCBA-Ds serving children with Full Spectrum ABA in Florida.
+She currently makes up a skilled group of 6 BCBA-Ds serving children with Full Spectrum ABA in Florida.

 Dr. Eileen M. Lyons

 Dr. Eileen Lyons has served children with challenging behaviors and learning difficulties for over 20 years in the capacity of a School Psychologist and Behavior Analyst.
 She has served children in Illinois, Iowa, and Florida.
 Dr. Lyons graduated from the University of Illinois in Champaign-Urbana, pursued a Master's Degree at Governor's State University in Illinois, and completed her Doctorate of Philosophy in School Psychology at the University of South Florida.